Indian Dance Forms

 Kuchipudi, like Kathakali, is also a dance-drama tradition and derives its name from the village of Kuchipudi in the Southern State of Andra Pradesh.
 In recent years, it has evolved as a solo dance for the concert platform and is performed by women, though like Kathakali it was formerly the preserve of men.
 The female roles were enacted by men and even today, the tradition boasts of gifted male dancers enacting female roles with such consummate artistry that hardly anyone would notice them as male dancers.

 The movements in Kuchipudi are quicksilver and scintillating, rounded, and fleet-footed.
 Performed to classical Carnatic music, it shares many common elements with Bharatanatyam.
 In its solo exposition, Kuchipudi nritta numbers include jatiswaram and tillana whereas in nritya it has several lyrical compositions reflecting the desire of a devotee to merge with God – symbolically the union of the soul with the super soul.

-Manipuri dances originate from the North Eastern state of Manipur and derive its name from its native state.
+Manipuri dances originate from the North Eastern state of Manipur and derive their name from their native state.
 Intensely devotional in the mood, the Manipuri dances are a part of the daily life of the Manipuri people.
 Essentially presented as a group dance with gorgeous, colorful costumes and gentle, swaying petal-soft movements, Manipuri dances create a hypnotic impact.
 The dances are influenced by the religious movement of Vaishnavism, the worship of Lord Vishnu, and have flowered in exquisite Rasalila performances, the favorite dance in a circle by Krishna with his milkmaids.
 Various types of Rasalilas are performed on special occasions and festivals.

 Besides Rasalilas, there are other dances called Natasankirtana, in which a group of men plays cymbals and dance in a circle or in two rows singing praises of God.
 In Pung Cholom, the dancers play upon pung, the drum, and dance while playing the intricate time cycles, executing somersaults and breathtaking acrobatic feats.